sbidy/MacroMilter/README.md

-# Version 3.6
+# Version 3.7
 [![Build Status](https://travis-ci.com/sbidy/MacroMilter.svg?branch=master)](https://travis-ci.com/sbidy/MacroMilter)

 Changelog:
- - fixing multiple issues and bugs (#41 , #38, #37, #35, #31, #30)
- - Add MIME header for the different stages.
- - The hash db is updated to SHA256 instead of MD5.
-Old MD5 hashes still supported.
+ - Update config to yaml file
+ - Python 3 ready

 ## Contributing
 I need some code review and help to make this milter better!
 If you find some bugs or the code is "creepy" -> feel free to contribute :)